forestgrape/people_interactions/conflicts/military.md

 For offense at some point one needs to move towards the opponent.
 This requires moving and usually at some point also moving while exposed to the opponent/enemy [fire].
 In defense, fixed defensive structures such as fortifications and natural structures can be used as protection.
 Such static defense structures usually provide a very high protection which is usually much higher than any protection achievable by mobile armor.

 #### Hallmarks of Offensive Weapons
-* *Capability for Movement and Movement while exposed to the Enemy.* [Movement while Enemy Exposed](#solutions-for-movement-while-enemy-exposed).
+* *Capability for Movement and Movement while exposed to the Enemy.* [Solutions for Movement while Enemy Exposed](#solutions-for-movement-while-enemy-exposed).
-* *Capability to Take Out Defensive Structures.* Well built defensive structures are difficult to take out (for example fortified concrete or below the ground).
+* *Capability to Take Out Defensive Structures.* Well built defensive structures are difficult to take out (for example fortified concrete and/or below the ground).

 <!--possibly do as table with examples-->
 #### Hallmarks of Defensive Weapons
 * *Capability to take out Moving or Shooting Targets:*  Recognize, hit & render unusable.
    * *Armor Piercing:* As offensive units usually need to move, their armor has trade-off between moveability and protection.
-This induces often some weak points in the armor which can be exploited. <!-- add Javelins or NLAW examples-->
+Often then weak points in the armor which can be exploited. <!-- add Javelins or NLAW examples-->
    * *Counter Fire:* Detect & hit units firing.
 * *Useable from Fortified Positions/fixed Installation.* Matching between equipment and fortification type helps, also when the fortifications have communication and surveillance tools.

 #### Solutions for Movement while Enemy Exposed
 * Avoid being targeted (e.g. by short exposure and/or reduce detection for example by stealth)
 * Sustain a lot of damage (e.g. by heavy armor)
-* Ignore destruction: unmanned and disposable equipment (e.g. rockets or loitering munition)
+* Ignore destruction: unmanned and disposable equipment (e.g. rockets or attack drones/loitering munition)
-* Avoid movement: Long range which avoids/reduces the movement necessary (e.g. rocket launchers, artillery).
-For example rocket launchers themselves even though they are part of an offensive system do not have to move much, though the rockets/bullets have to move in open field.
+* Avoid movement: Long range which avoids/reduces the movement necessary.
+For example artillery/rocket launchers themselves do not have to move much, though the rockets/bullets have to move in open field.
-* Reduce exposure.
-For example by moving in terrain which provides cover or moving underground/water.
+* Reduce exposure: For example by moving in terrain which provides cover or moving underground/water.

-In practice often a combination of protection is taken: Highly mobile equipment (such as airplanes or self propelled artillery on fast vehicles) can be used for offense or defense.
-Though for offense some additional protection is usually wanted such as stealth or armor.
+* Combined protections: While most mobile equipment (such as airplanes or self propelled artillery on fast vehicles) can be used for offense.
+For optimal offense, often some additional protection is added such as stealth or armor.

 ### Classifying into Offensive and Defensive